hanyulo/knowledge/security/authentication/token_vs_session02.md

 # Important!!!

 ## Note
-* we should not compare JTW with cookie, since they are two different things
+* we should not compare JWT with cookie, since they are two different things
 * we can compare sessionId with JWT

 ## Benefit of jwt